Information About the COVID-19 Vaccines

 Patients ages 16 to 18 need parental/guardian consent for vaccination.
 Patients ages 5 to 15 must be accompanied by a parent or guardian.

 Vaccination records from Mount Sinai are available through New York State’s digital app, Excelsior Pass.

 Booster/Third Dose Appointment

-Please note, however, that some vaccine brands may not be available at all vaccination sites.
+Please note that some vaccine brands may not be available at all vaccination sites.

-In addition, people who are age 12 and older and who are moderately or severely immunocompromised are eligible for an additional (third) dose of an mRNA vaccine (Pfizer-BioNTech or Moderna) as part of their primary series.
+In addition, people who are age 5 and older and who are moderately or severely immunocompromised are eligible for an additional (third) dose of an mRNA vaccine (Pfizer-BioNTech for ages 5 and up; Moderna only if 18 or over) as part of their primary series.
 This means you do not have to wait six months for the third dose.
 This includes many people who are getting treatment for cancer, have had organ transplants, or receive treatments that weaken their immune systems.
 In addition, if you have received a bone marrow transplant or CAR-T therapy, you may need to repeat your vaccine series if you were vaccinated before receiving these treatments.

 Everyone receiving a booster shot will need to bring their original vaccine card with them to their appointment.

 COVID-19 Vaccine Myths

 There are a lot of myths on the internet about COVID-19 vaccines.
 Mount Sinai is working with a company called NewsGuard to provide the most accurate information.
 If you’ve heard something that sounds questionable and want to know if it’s true or not, you can look it up in NewsGuard’s report on the top COVID-19 vaccine myths.